Santos Kitchens in workspaces, by Andrea Muñoz Diseño

 The dairy company Lactiber carried out comprehensive renovations of its facilities, adding coffee break facilities with a kitchen on its two floors, so that workers could get together and enjoy their break.

-To kit out the kitchens, which would be used by a large number of people, Andrea Muñoz’s studio chose the Santos brand for its quality, resistance and durability.
+To fit out the kitchens, which would be used by a large number of people, Andrea Muñoz’s studio chose the Santos brand for its quality, resistance and durability.
 Thus, both were equipped with a handle-less ELEA design, with Cashmere (ground floor) and White Seff (upper floor) finishes.
 Furthermore, as they are not rooms intended for cooking, Light Elm Laminate worktops were used for both of them.

 On the ground floor, an area for office staff and visitors was created, with an in-line kitchen that comes with an integrated combi fridge-freezer, microwave oven, dishwasher and washing-up area.
 The rest was used for closed storage, except for an area with a decorative open shelf.
 This makes it possible to leave corporate items such as cups or mugs in sight, serving users in good stead, and adding a decorative touch to the atmosphere.